'Life will never be the same for us': Robbie Magasiva speaks out about death of brother Pua

 Robbie Magasiva, a fellow actor who had starred with Pua on Shortland Street and Sione's Wedding, told Woman's Day of the moment he learned of his younger brother's death from Pua's twin Tanu, and had to then break the news to their parents.

 "That wasn't a good phone call.
-When Dad answered, he was all chipper, and then I had to tell him and he started wailing.
+When Dad answered, he was all chipper, and then I had to tell him and he started wailing," he told Woman's Day.

 "I'd never heard that before.
 In the background, I could hear Mum yelling, 'What's wrong, what's wrong?'
 And he had to tell her."